a-tol/quic-benchmarks/README.md

 sed -i 's/wlp2s0/[device_name]/g' *
 where your network device name is specified in [device_name].

-Follow the same steps as listed below to run the benchmark, install http3-curl from https:github.com/stunnel/static-curl and set the path to the client path in clients.json to wherever the curl binary is placed.
+Follow the same steps as listed below to run the benchmark.
+Install http3-curl from https:github.com/stunnel/static-curl
+and set the path of the curl binary you downloaded to the first attribute of the "curl_h3" item in ./clients.json to the path where your curl binary is placed.

 -----------------------------------------------------------------